Copyright © 1968, 1972, 2004 P.J. Brown, R.D. Eager

 where form consists of a sequence of one or more of the following letters:

-V- for variable
+- for variable

-C- for constant
+- for constant

-I- for indirect address
+- for indirect address

-and type consists of one or more of the letter pairs CH,
+and type consists of one or more of the letter pairs CH

-NM, PT, SW.
+.
 These letter pairs represent the data

 types. form and type indicate the various forms and types

 an argument may take.
-For example VI-SW means a variable or
+For example VI-SW

-indirect address of type switch and C-NMPT means a constant of
+indirect address of type switch and C-NMPT

 type number or pointer.